filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

 Faults have no impact on a partition's `daily_fee` value.

 Early terminations, both automatic and manual, will result in a reduction of the partition's `daily_fee` value for the sectors being terminated. `daily_fee` is reduced by the daily fee recalculated for the sector by using the activation epoch and average circulating supply value for that epoch as described above.
 In this way, addition and removal of sectors from a partition will adjust the daily fee by the correct amount, resulting in no over or undercharging.

+##### Migration

+There is no migration required for this implementation as the existing format will continue to be supported.
+The new field will be added to the sector state as sectors are updated or new sectors are created after the activation of this FIP.

 ## Design Rationale
 We aimed for a design that is simple to understand and model, and relatively simple to implement.
 With this in mind, we explored the following fee structures: